aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/vba-module-reference/vba-module-attribute-collection/_index.md

 ## Conclusion
 In conclusion, Aspose.Tasks for .NET empowers developers to efficiently handle VBA Module Attributes in their projects.
 By following this guide, you've gained valuable insights into the process, enhancing your capabilities as a .NET developer.
 ## FAQs
-### Q: Where can I find the official documentation for Aspose.Tasks for .NET?
+### Q: Where can I find the documentation for Aspose.Tasks for .NET?
-A: The official documentation is available [here](https://reference.aspose.com/tasks/net/).
+A: The documentation is available [here](https://reference.aspose.com/tasks/net/).
 ### Q: How can I download Aspose.Tasks for .NET?
-A: You can download it from the [official release page](https://releases.aspose.com/tasks/net/).
+A: You can download it from the [release page](https://releases.aspose.com/tasks/net/).
 ### Q: Where can I purchase a license for Aspose.Tasks for .NET?
 A: You can buy a license [here](https://purchase.aspose.com/buy).
 ### Q: Is there a free trial available?